 Though it is uncommon to start a project with a fully-featured product – it may be the correct approach if:

-1. Time and budget is not a question
+- Time and budget are not a question

-2. You are 100% sure in the success of your idea
+- You are 100% sure of the success of your idea

-It can happen if you conducted solid market research or you want to build a clone of the other successful product.
+It can happen if you conduct solid market research or you want to build a clone of the other successful product.

 Users in the current marketplace know every popular product on the market in every niche.
 With so many options, users are unlikely to care about new products unless they offer unique features.